RFUniverse: A Multiphysics Simulation Platform for Embodied AI: RFUniverse Simulation Environment

 \subsection{Gym-like Wrapper for Reinforcement Learning}

-As for reinforcement learning algorithms, we provide a standard gym-like wrapper for different kinds of environments, we will later show how to run the manipulation, locomotion with standard reinforcement learning library, stable-baselines3 \cite{stable-baselines3} in Sec. \ref{sec:exp}.
+As for reinforcement learning, we provide a standard gym-like wrapper for different kinds of environments.
+It supports multi-thread parallelization, which means users can train multiple agents simultaneously.
+We will later detail the RL experiments in Sec. \ref{sec:exp}, and we leave the basic manipulation experiments in supplementary materials.